populationgenomics/production-pipelines/README.md

         return self.make_outputs(cohort, data=self.expected_result(cohort), jobs=[job])
 ```

 To submit the constructed pipeline to Hail Batch, initialise the `Pipeline` object, and call `submit_batch()`.
-You need to pass name, title, version, namespace, and the `analysis_project` name that would be used to communicate with the sample-metadata DB.
+You need to pass a name, a title, a version of a run, the namespace according to the storage policies (test/main/tmp), and the `analysis_project` name that would be used to communicate with the sample-metadata DB.

 ```python
 from cpg_pipes.pipeline.pipeline import Pipeline